Temporary insurance to borrow someone else's car (UK 2026)

+The situation this page covers is one car that is not yours — a friend’s, a partner’s or a parent’s.
 Short-term car insurance to borrow a car in the UK costs roughly £15–£30 a day for an experienced driver in 2026, rising past £70 a day for under-25s.
 It is the cleanest legal way to drive a friend’s or family member’s car because it is a standalone policy in your own name — the owner’s no-claims discount is never at risk.
 Cover can start within minutes for anything from 1 hour to 28–60 days.
 Below: what it costs, how it compares to being a named driver, and the rules that keep you legal.
+For duration pricing on its own, see 1 day car insurance.

 Can you get short-term insurance to borrow someone’s car?